sfudeus/isg_exporter/README.md

 ## Grafana

-A sample Grafana dashboard (using prometheus) can be found at `resources/grafana`.
+Sample Grafana dashboards (using prometheus, with and without modbus) can be found at `resources/grafana`.

 ## Build